kmader/tutorials/installation/ubuntu.markdown

 ![](../resources/images/CameraInspector.png)

-If you don't see `Syft Server Script` in the inspector pane, drag the file Assets/OpenMined/Network/Servers/SyftServer and drop it into the inspector as pictured below.
+If you don't see `Syft Server Script` in the inspector pane, drag the file `Assets/OpenMined/Network/Servers/SyftServer` and drop it into the inspector as pictured below.

 ![](../resources/images/DragSyftServer.png)

 If you DO see the `Syft Server Script` but `FloatTensorShaders` is NOT in the `Shader` area (if area will is grayed out and say `None (ComputeShader)`.
-Drag the file Assets/OpenMined/Syft/Tensor/Ops/Shaders/FloatTensorShaders into that text area like seen below.
+Drag the file `Assets/OpenMined/Syft/Tensor/Ops/Shaders/FloatTensorShaders` into that text area like seen below.

 ![](../resources/images/DragShader.png)

-#### Part 5: Press Play!!!
+#### Part 5: Press Play

 At the top of the Unity application there's a Play button.
 Press it!
-This will start the OpenMined server and you'll be ready to start doing some tutorials!!
+This will start the OpenMined Server.

 ![](../resources/images/UnityPlayButton.png)

-#### Make sure everything is working!
+# Next Step

+Now you're a ready to start doing some [tutorials](https://github.com/OpenMined/tutorials)!

 If jupyter notebook is not running, start it with `jupyter notebook`.
 If you still have it running, open the tree view by going to `localhost:8888/tree` in your browser.
 There are lots of notebooks in the openmined repo that you can test.
 Navigate to `openmined/notebooks` and then click `Syft Tensor Example Notebook`.

 Inside the notebook, run the first two cells.
 If they execute properly, you are all set!

-#### Getting help
+# Getting help

 If you have any trouble at any point.
 Drop into our [slack](https://openmined.slack.com/join/shared_invite/enQtMjU5MzE5ODk4MTc3LWI2ZGE1ODc1YjdkZDJiNjdmYTdkZmE4ZTY5N2NkNDgxZjUyNjgxMTVhMmJkOTZhZjEyZDA3MTM2MThkZWVhMjg) group and ask for help!
-There are lots of people always on line who are glad to help!
+There are lots of people always online who are glad to help!